Crystal-storing histiocytosis: Mechanism

 Due to the rarity of the disorder, the mechanism behind the disorder is unclear, but suggested mechanisms include changes in the structure of the immunoglobulins due to the underlying malignancy (monoclonal gammopathies result in the production of aberrant immunoglobulins) or due to unusual folding of the aberrant immunoglobulins.

 Other suggested mechanisms include over-production or reduced removal of immunoglobulins.

 Diagnosis

-Clinical work up for patients with suspected crystal-storing histiocytosis includes the taking of a medical history and physical examination looking for additional location with crystal deposits, lymphadenopathy, and hepatosplenomegaly.
+Clinical workup for patients with suspected crystal-storing histiocytosis includes the taking of a medical history and physical examination looking for additional locations with crystal deposits, lymphadenopathy, and hepatosplenomegaly.
 Laboratory testing includes a complete peripheral blood count, bone marrow aspirate, serum and urine protein studies, serum free light chain analysis, and a complete skeletal survey to detect blastic-lytic lesions and osteopenia.
 Even if patients do not have a monoclonal gammopathy before a diagnosis of crystal-storing histiocytosis, they are often tested to see if there is an underlying monoclonal gammopathy, due to the link between the disorders.
 Patients who do not have a monoclonal gammopathy at diagnosis should be regularly tested to detect if one develops.